YouTube star Austin Jones pleads guilty to child porn charge

 Breaking News Emails

-Jones, now 26, was accused of using Facebook Messenger and Apple's iMessage services to solicit videos from girls between the ages of 14 and 15, in which they exposed their genitals, when he was 24 years old.
+Jones, now 26, was accused of using Facebook Messenger and Apple's iMessage services to solicit videos from girls between the ages of 14 and 15, in which they exposed their genitals, when he was 24.

-On Friday, he entered a guilty plea in an Illinois federal court to one child pornography charge and could face at least five years in prison, according to the Chicago Tribune.
+On Friday, he entered a guilty plea in an Illinois federal court to one charge of child pornography and could face at least five years in prison, according to the Chicago Tribune.

-In some cases, Jones coerced the girls to send him explicit videos by telling them they had to prove their fandom to him.
+In some cases, Jones coerced the girls to send him explicit videos by telling them they had to prove they are his fans.

-The singer amassed a following on YouTube with covers of songs like "Sugar, We're Going Down" by Fall Out Boy and "Sorry" by Justin Bieber.
+The singer amassed a following on YouTube with covers of songs such as "Sugar, We're Going Down" by Fall Out Boy and "Sorry" by Justin Bieber.
 Many of his slickly edited videos are split into 16 frames, with Jones recreating a different part of the song in each frame.

-Jones' YouTube channel has more than 534,000 subscribers and his videos have amassed nearly 41 million views.
+Jones' YouTube channel has more than 534,000 subscribers and his videos have garnered almost 41 million views.
 As of Monday, the channel was still up on the site, but videos haven't been uploaded since 2017.

 YouTube demonetized Jones' channel in 2017, meaning he no longer earns revenue from the platform.